Missing teeth, why should I replace them?

 A dental implant is a titanium metal rod which is placed into the jawbone, it is used to support one or more false teeth.
 In practice, both the false teeth and their supporting rod are known as ‘implants’.

-You can have any number of teeth replaced with implants – from one single tooth to a complete set.
+You can have any number of teeth replaced with with our dental implant service – from one single tooth to a complete set.

 Your dentist will arrange for a number of special tests to assess the amount of bone still there.
 If there is not enough, or if it isn’t healthy enough, it may not be possible to place implants without grafting bone into the area first.